inferno986return/python-pcep/Practice-Test.md

 D. [1, 2, 2, 2]

 I ran this code snippet, but why is the answer A?
-I am convinced it was C.
+I am convinced it was C. The loop uses the iterator `v` with the `list.insert()` method to add elements just before the final element of the list `2`.

 1. First Iteration (`v = 0`):
 * `my_list[v]` is `1`.